Government Expenditure and Revenue Scotland: "GERS Denial" as a phenomenon in Scottish politics

 Deloitte said of GERS figures in 2017, referring to the impact on Scotland of a recent global slump in oil prices, "Commentators suggested that, under these conditions, Scotland would struggle to operate as an independent country.
 However, GERS data is produced for Scotland as part of the UK - it does not model scenarios for an independent Scotland in which the Scottish government would be enabled to make its own fiscal choices".
+Graeme Roy of the Fraser of Allander Institute acknowledged shortcomings of GERS but said regarding the use of estimation: "But even significant differences in estimation – and well outside that which could be considered statistically reasonable – don’t change the overall headline figures".
+He concluded that of the topics worth debating, "questioning the integrity and robustness of National Statistics is not one of them".
+The Fraser of Allender Institute further described GERS as "an accredited National Statistics publication, meaning that the statistics have been independently assessed as being based on appropriate methods and produced without political interference."